trustification/rust-rfcs/text/0000-sigstore-integration.md

 This feature enables cargo users to sign crates, and verify signatures of their dependencies, while crates.io will gain the ability to store signatures for published crates.

+TODO:
+* Expand on flows showing figures how cargo and crates.io interacts with Sigstore
+* Expand on future usage of the data
+* Explore a few alternatives

 # Motivation
 [motivation]: #motivation